Jack Dempsey: Jack Dempsey

-Such lessons were hard, but fighting was something Jack Dempsey did well.
 Following the name change, Dempsey won six bouts in a row by knockout before losing on a disqualification in four rounds to Jack Downey.
 During this early part of his career, Dempsey campaigned in Utah, frequently entering fights in towns in the Wasatch Mountain Range region.
 He followed his loss against Downey with a knockout win and two draws versus Johnny Sudenberg in Nevada.
 Three more wins and a draw followed when he met Downey again, this time resulting in a four-round draw.
 Following these wins, Dempsey racked up 10 more wins that included matches against Sudenberg and Downey, knocking out Downey in two rounds.
 These wins were followed with three no-decision matches, although at this point in the history of boxing, the use of judges to score a fight was often forbidden, so if a fight went the distance, it was called a draw or a no decision, depending on the state or county where the fight was held.

 After the United States entered World War I in 1917, Dempsey worked in a shipyard and continued to box.
 Afterward, he was accused by some boxing fans of being a slacker for not enlisting.
 This remained a black mark on his reputation until 1920, when evidence produced showed he had registered with the U.S. Army, but been exempted due to hardship (having a dependent wife).
 After the war, Dempsey spent two years in Salt Lake City, "bumming around" as he called it, before returning to the ring.

 World heavyweight champion

-Among his opponents as a rising contender were Fireman Jim Flynn, the only boxer ever to beat Dempsey by a knockout when Dempsey lost to him in the first round (although some boxing historians believe the fight was a "fix"), and Gunboat Smith, formerly a highly ranked contender who had beaten both World Champion Jess Willard and Hall of Famer Sam Langford.
+Among his opponents as a rising contender were Fireman Jim Flynn, the only boxer ever to beat Dempsey by a knockout when Dempsey lost to him in the first round (although some boxing historians believe the fight was a "fix"), and Gunboat Smith, (who was a formerly highly ranked contender who had beaten both World Champion Jess Willard and Hall of Famer Sam Langford).
 Dempsey beat Smith for the third time on a second-round knockout.
+Dempsey had refused a match with Sam Langford in 1916.
+According to Dempsey: "I think Sam Langford was the greatest fighter we ever had."

 Before he employed the long-experienced Jack Kearns as his manager, Dempsey was first managed by John J. Reisler.

 One year later, in 1918, Dempsey fought in 17 matches, going 15–1 with one no-decision.
 One of those fights was with Flynn, who was knocked out by Dempsey, coincidentally, in the first round.
 Among other matches won that year were against Light Heavyweight Champion Battling Levinsky, Bill Brennan, Fred Fulton, Carl E. Morris, Billy Miske, heavyweight Lefty Jim McGettigan, and Homer Smith.
 In 1919, he won five consecutive regular bouts by knockout in the first round as well as a one-round special bout.